 A delivery driver got stuck in a client’s driveway during the Texas storm.
-They took her in for five days.
+The couple took her in for five days.

 At one point, Timmons wondered aloud if she should check into a motel, but her hosts discouraged the idea.

 “I told her, ‘What would you eat there?
-All the restaurants are closed because of the storm,’” said Richardson.
+All the restaurants are closed because of the storm,’ ” Richardson said.

-“What’s another day?” said Condon.
+“What’s another day?”
+Condon said.
 “If one of our daughters were in a situation like Chelsea’s, I’d like to think that somebody would do the same.”

 Timmons said she wept tears of gratitude in her room several times, touched that they had taken a chance and opened their home to her.